It’s Your Daily Constitutional Sheet!

 BS WATER COOLER QUESTION:

-Answer to Give Out Next Show: Her sense of smell.
+Answer to Give Out Next Show: Wear makeup.

 BS DEEP THOUGHT: